HU-SD-S3/s3-kennisbank/data-exchange/observables-rxjs.md

 Our `RxJSDataService` class uses the `Observable` class from RxJS to create an observable data source.
 The `addData` method adds a new item to the data source and notifies the subscriber about the change.
 The `endDataStream` method completes the observable, which means that no more values will be emitted.
+Our observable of our data will be stored in a public property called `serviceData$`, which is an instance of the `Observable` class.
+The `$` at the end of the property name is a convention to indicate that this property is an observable.

 ```javascript
 import { Observable } from 'rxjs';